Would you get into a self-driving car?

 Pros and cons

-A study published last year by the Boston Consulting Group in association with the Swiss-based World Economic Forum asked more than 5,500 people in ten countries for their views on SDVs.
+A study published last yearexternal link by the Boston Consulting Group in association with the Swiss-based World Economic Forum asked more than 5,500 people in ten countries for their views on SDVs.

 In all, 58% said they would take a ride in a fully automated car and 69% said they would get into a partly automated car.